Space-time extremes of severe US thunderstorm environments: Preliminaries

-Figure~\ref{fig:explore:extcoeff} shows that for PROD maxima in April, the bivariate extremal coefficient tends to be lower during El Niño episodes than during periods with low absolute value of ENSO, indicating that the spatial dependence in the field of pointwise maxima increases during El Niño events.
-This may result from an increase of the spatial extent of individual PROD events, which is plausible as large ENSO values are associated with a weaker north-south temperature gradient over the US; see Section~\ref{Subsec_MeteorologicalExpl}.
-Similarly, the extremal coefficients are lower in January than in July, suggesting wider PROD events, agreeing with the fact that convective weather events are more localized in summer than in winter.
-These findings are true for regions other than that considered in Figure~\ref{fig:explore:extcoeff} (not shown) and suggest the use of ENSO and month as covariates for the range parameter.
+Figure~\ref{fig:explore:extcoeff} shows that for SRH maxima in \REVV{February, March and April}, the bivariate extremal coefficient tends to be lower during \REVV{EN} episodes than during periods with low absolute value of ENSO, indicating that the spatial dependence of pointwise maxima increases during EN events.
+This may result from an increase of the spatial extent of individual SRH events.
+Similarly, the extremal coefficients are lower in February than in July, suggesting wider SRH events, probably linked with the stronger and more organized jet stream in winter; see Section~\ref{Subsec_MeteorologicalExpl}.
+These findings are true for regions \REVV{and variables} other than that used in Figure~\ref{fig:explore:extcoeff} (not shown) and suggest the use of ENSO and month as covariates when modelling the extremal spatial dependence.